briancairl/multi_field_array/README.md

 # MultiFieldArray container library

-C++17 library which provides a fully featured multi-field array container.
-The container is essentially a data-oriented alternative to a `std::vector`.
+C++17 library which implements the well known ["parallel array" or "structure of arrays" (SoA)](https://en.wikipedia.org/wiki/Parallel_array), called a "multi-field array" here.
+The container is essentially a data-oriented alternative to a `std::vector<S>`, where `S` is a structure with multiple fields, and is, thus, an "array of structures" (AoS).

 ## Dependencies